Introduction to Cognitive Behaviour Therapy

 Students should access supervision from someone with experience of CBT.
 If the student does not have a core profession, then the KSA (see BABCP guidance) will need to have been commenced and be available to support any application.

 This course is accredited with the BABCP at level 1.
-We fulfill all the 200 teaching hours and case studies.
+We fulfil all the 200 teaching hours and case studies.
 The 200 clinical hours and 40 supervision hours can be completed after the course to complete accreditation requirements.
 We provide a portfolio of all tasks completed on the course.

-Placements suggestions and advice are offered by the course as well as consultation with our industry links but we do not directly provide placements.
+Placement suggestions and advice are offered by the course as well as consultation with our industry links but we do not directly provide placements.

 DBS equivalent for international students is required.